huaminghuangtw/Parallel-Sudoku-Solver/README.md

 * [ ] Write Unit Tests using common frameworks, e.g., Google Test (for successful messages in green, unsuccessful messages in red)
 * [ ] Develop a Sudoku App for Android and Apple ios

+A stack is perfectly suited to backtracking, since all you’re doing is either adding the most recent moves (i.e., pushing moves) or removing moves starting from the most recent (i.e., 5popping moves).
+In other words, your access pattern is exactly Last-In-First-Out (LIFO), which is precisely what a stack provides.

 give each thread a puzzle

 print_board